spack/spack/lib/spack/docs/basic_usage.rst

 To get more information on a particular package from `spack list`, use `spack info`.
 Just supply the name of a package:

-.. command-output:: spack info mpich
+.. command-output:: spack info --all mpich

 Most of the information is self-explanatory.
 The *safe versions* are versions that Spack knows the checksum for, and it will use the